ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 ### Tuning test sets

-Parameter tuning is done wrt an [MT-Eval (OpenMT)](http://www.itl.nist.gov/iad/mig/tests/mt/) test set.
-Typically, we use [MT-04](http://www.itl.nist.gov/iad/mig/tests/mt/2004/).
+Parameter tuning is done wrt an [MT-Eval (OpenMT)](https://www.nist.gov/itl/iad/mig/open-machine-translation-evaluation) test set.
+Typically, we use [MT-04](https://catalog.ldc.upenn.edu/LDC2010T12) evaluation.
 From these test sets we use two types of files:

 * `Source file` - a pre-processed text in the source language, ready to be translated;
 * `Reference translation files` - reference translation files, in the target language, not post-processed;